 Individuals identified with confirmed hypertension should receive appropriate pharmacological treatment.
 Individuals with elevated blood pressure or who are at risk of hypertension should engage in proactive lifestyle changes to proactively manage their blood pressure and prevent or delay the onset of high BP and reduce cardiovascular risk.

-The goal with managing hypertension is bringing blood pressure levels back to the “green zone.”
+The goal of managing hypertension is bringing blood pressure levels back to the “green zone.”
 Controlling hypertension can take on many forms; there are both proactive lifestyle and reactive pharmacological approaches to managing high blood pressure, but it’s important to remember that for the most part high blood pressure usually has no symptoms.
 It is for this reason that hypertension is referred to as the silent killer; having high blood pressure puts you at an increased risk for heart disease, heart failure, and stroke, among many other chronic conditions.

 The pharmacological approach to managing high blood pressure is to regularly take the medication prescribed by your doctor.
 While modern medicine is remarkably effective and capable of controlling hypertension in patients who take their medications as prescribed, on average across the world, less than 50% of adults with hypertension receive BP-lowering medication.
 This is despite the fact that a difference in BP of 20/10 mmHg is associated with a 50% difference in cardiovascular risk .